cyberchitta/llm-context.py/README.md

 1. [Install LLM Context](#installation) if you haven't already.
 2. Navigate to your project's root directory.
-3. Run `lc-init` to set up LLM Context for your project.
+3. Run `lc-init` to set up LLM Context for your project (only needed once per repository).
 4. Ensure you have a custom prompt set up in your AI assistant (e.g., ChatGPT, Claude).
    - A starter prompt for code projects can be found in the `.llm-context/developer-prompt.md` file in this repository.
 5. (Optional) Edit `.llm-context/config.toml` to [add custom ignore patterns](#customizing-ignore-patterns).